rails/rails/guides/source/action_cable_overview.md

 The PostgreSQL adapter uses Active Record's connection pool, and thus the application's `config/database.yml` database configuration, for its connection.
-This connection will be outside of the regular connection pool limits, and will persist for the lifetime of the Action Cable process.
+This connection will be outside of the regular connection pool limits, and will persist for the lifetime of the server process.

 ### Allowed Request Origins